 The size of the box can vary across numerous dimensions - its height, width, length, plus the angle of the sides.

 The length is important.
 The box itself should be at least 3 feet long, but larger is preferred.
 Any less and our bees face the risk of filling the box before they have a chance to cap any honey.
 This means you don't have the chance to harvest any honey, to free space which, in turn, means your bees may well swarm.

 The Top Bar hive is, reasonably enough, based on the use of top bars (note: this can be mildly confusing to a Warre owner since they use top bars too).
 These are simply pieces of wood laid across the top of the box.
 Bees will start building comb down into the box from these top bars.

-Each top bar is laid with one end at the front of the box and the other at the back.
+Each top bar is laid across the hive, with one end at the front of the box and the other at the back.
 The number of top bars the hive will accommodate varies with the width of the box but, as a reference, a 42" box will use 28 top bars.

 Many beekeepers will use top bars that have a small "comb guide" hanging down.
 This provides the bees with a head-start, of sorts, from which they draw comb.
 Like the Warre, the use of top bars means a foundationless hive, which is very attractive to those following natural beekeeping principles.

 A common and fun option available with many Top Bar hives is a viewing window, spanning the length of the box.
 Given the length and height of this window, this makes the Top Bar one of the better choices if you want a non-intrusive quick scan of your bees.